 The Jane Addams Peace Association (JAPA) perpetuates the spirit of activist and pacifist Jane Addams, her love for children and humanity, her commitment to freedom and democracy, and her devotion to the cause of world peace.
 Grounded in its signature program the sixty-five-year-old Jane Addams Children’s Book Award, JAPA creates and supports programs and resources to deepen understanding of peace, social justice, global community and equity for all people through reflection, dialogue and social action for children and their adults.

 The Jane Addams Peace Association was founded in 1948 “to foster a better understanding between the people of the world toward the end that wars may be avoided and a more lasting peace enjoyed.”
-From 1948 until 2013, the Jane Addams Peace Association worked in close partnership with Women’s International League for Peace a Freedom of which Jane Addams was a founding member.
+From 1948 until 2013, the Jane Addams Peace Association worked in close partnership with Women’s International League for Peace and Freedom of which Jane Addams was a founding member.
 As of 2013, JAPA’s primary focus became peace education projects, particularly the Jane Addams Children’s Book.

 To deepen understanding of peace and justice for children and their adults through reflection, dialogue, and social action.